Polo: the do’s and don’ts

 Read up or watch online tutorials about the rules of polo before attending so that you know what’s going on, otherwise the whole thing will look like a cross between Ben Hur and The Charge of the Light Brigade.
 Get yourself a pair of binoculars to catch all the action on and off the polo field and don’t forget to learn some essential polo terminology.
 For example, a player with a handicap is referred to as having a certain number of “goals” and not a “goaler”.

 What to wear

 Polo is normally held in the height of summer and there’s no better way to get into the spirit of things than with a bottle of your favourite summer tipple and a picnic basket filled with summery treats.
-Coworth Park offers guests a range of picnics and I recommend the deluxe picnic, which includes a spread of delicious food and a bottle of champagne.
+Coworth Park offers guests a range of picnics and I recommend the deluxe picnic, which includes a spread of delicious food and champagne.
 Order extra glasses and you’ll be a hero by the time the sun sets.

 During the game

 Polo is an exciting sport, high in energy and filled with passion.
 Cheer for your team with vigour, even if you’ve only just decided who to support!

 Do tell a polo player that it was “a great neck shot that he made off that little bay mare”; even if you have no idea what you are talking about.
 The likelihood is that it happened.

 Coworth Park is home to the world’s number one polo school, Guards Polo Academy, and as such offers a variety of options including individual lessons, bespoke polo days or a week’s intensive course those wanting a more in-depth experience.
 With options for beginners as well as seasoned players, everyone can get involved.
 Why not combine lessons with the luxury of a five-star stay at Coworth Park enjoying relaxing spa afternoons and dining in their renowned restaurants.